mounishvatti/SteamScrape/README.md

 # 🔎 🌐 👨🏻‍💻 📉 Web scraping and Sentiment Analysis on Steam

+> [!NOTE]
-### Note: Web scraping can be a powerful tool for extracting information from websites, but it's crucial to approach this practice with caution and adhere to ethical and legal guidelines.
+> Web scraping can be a powerful tool for extracting information from websites, but it's crucial to approach this practice with caution and adhere to ethical and legal guidelines.

 Indeed, many websites explicitly mention in their `Terms of Service` that `web scraping is not allowed`.
 It's essential to respect these terms and adhere to ethical standards when engaging in web scraping activities.
 Some common reasons why websites prohibit scraping include: